 The first part of the course is devoted to a short introduction in the theory of metric spaces and to a detailed study of normed and Banach spaces and in particular to the analysis of linear operators acting upon them.
 The second part of the course deals with Hilbert spaces and linear operators upon them, since they play a fundamental role in applied mathematics.
-Finally, we look at some fundamental theorems for normed and Banach spaces such as the Hahn-Banach theorem for complex vector spaces and normed spaces and its application to bounded linear functionals; the uniform boundedness theorem, and the closed Graph theorem.
+Finally, we look at some fundamental theorems for normed and Banach spaces such as the Hahn-Banach theorem for complex vector spaces and normed spaces and its application to bounded linear functionals; the uniform boundedness theorem, and the closed theorem.

-ASSESSIV ENI:
+Graph

-Coursev vork: 40%
+Coursework:

-• Coursework examinations (2): 30%
+Coursework examinations (2):

-• Assignments: 10%
+Assignments:

-Final written exam (three-hour duration): 60%
+Final written exam (three-hour duration):

-SEMESTER: 2 COURSE CODE: MATH 6640 COURSE TITLE: THEORY OF INTEGRATION NUMBER OF CREDITS: 4 PREREQUISITE: NONE
+COURSE TITLE: THEORY OF INTEGRATION (not offered 2022-2023)